 The Canal Bank, and Mechanics' & Farmers' Bank stand in juxtaposition at the foot of State-street.
 The New-York State Bank stands in the centre of State-street.
-The Commercial Bank, and Bank of Albany and City Bank are at the foot of State-street, on the south side.
+The Commercial Bank, and Bank of

+Albany are at the foot of State-street, on the south side.

-The MUSEUM BUILDING, at the corner of State and Market streets, is built in nearly a semi-elliptical form, four stories high besides the basement, and is without doubt one of the most splendid buildings in the State, both as it regards architecture and the material of which it is constructed.
+The Museum Building, at the corner of State and Market streets, is built in nearly a semi-elliptical form, four stories high besides the basement, and is without doubt one of the most splendid buildings in the State, both as it regards architecture and the material of which it is constructed.
 The three upper stories are occupied by the Museum, containing a very large collection of curiosities of various descriptions, all of which are preserved and arranged in the most scientific manner.
 This concern is well worthy the attention of all who visit the city.
 The terrace affords a very extended view of the surrounding country.

-The Law BUILDINGS, at the corner of Beaver and South Market streets, constitute one of the ornaments of the city.
+The Law Buildings, at the corner of Beaver and South Market streets, constitute one of the ornaments of the city.
 The South Dutch Church, enclosed in well-arranged grounds, extending from Beaver to Hudson-street, exhibits at each end a lofty portico supported by six large columns of freestone.

-The ALEANY THEATRE is a handsome brick building, scantily supplied with architectural ornaments in front.
+The ALBANY THEATRE is a handsome brick building, scantily supplied with architectural ornaments in front.
 The interior is commodious and elegant.

-The Mohawk and Hudson Rail-road, between Albany and Schenectady, was commenced July 29, 1830.
-It is now completed.
-The main road terminates at the south end of the city, and for the convenience of the travelling public a branch has been constructed leading to the head of State-excet.
+The Mohawk and Hudson Rail-road, between Albany and Schenectady, was commenced July 29, 1830, and a part of it was used in 1831, though it is not yet entirely completed.
+The main road terminates at the south end of the city, and for the convenience of the travelling public a branch has been constructed leading to the head of State-street.
 Locomotive engines and horse-power are alternately made use of for propelling the cars.
-A charter was obtained last winter from the state, authorizing the construction of a tunnel under the river to Greenbush; and the work will be commenced this season.

 There are now no packet-boats on the canal between Albany and Schenectady.
 Two boats of this description were employed on this route in 1827; but did not succeed, in consequence of the detention at the locks-no less than 27 in number.
 The distance is $28\frac{1}{2}$ miles.
-By the rail-road it is only 16 miles, which is accomplished in between one and two hours, while on the canal the passage occupies from twelve to fourteen hours.
-Persons wishing to take the packet-boats (which leave Schenectady for Utica, Rochester, Oswego, and Buffalo four times each day. viz., at 8 and 11 o'clock A.M., and 41 and 71 o'clock P.M.) will take the rail-road cars from Albany at 63 and 9 o'clock A.M., and at 3, 5, and $6\frac{1}{2}$ o'clock P.M.
-Cars leave for Saratoga direct, without delay, at Schenectady, daily at 9 o'clock A.M., and 3 o'clock P.M., from the depot, 115 State-street.
+By the turnpike it is only 15 miles, which is accomplished in between two and three hours, while on the canal the passage occupies from twelve to fourteen hours.
+Persons wishing to take the packet-boats (which leave Schenectady for the West at 2 and 7 P.M.), take coaches at Albany on the arrival of the 5 o'clock boats from New-York, and arrive at Schenectady for the 2 o'clock packet, or at 3 o'clock, P.M., and arrive for the 7 o'clock packet.

-For TROY, 6 miles north of Albany, stages leave every half hour; and there are small steamboats which leave on the arrival of every boat from New-York, and at intermediate hours.
+For Troy, 6 miles north of Albany, stages leave every hour; and there are small steamboats which leave on the arrival of every boat from New-York, and at intermediate hours.